 - Define data product that registers (trackid, position,time,dE/dx, #photons at each step).

 - Make all the parameters are accessible via fhicl. (e.g. G4opticalPhysics, Step limiter)

 - Add electron recombination (box algo.)

 - Add drift of electrons to wire planes → wiresim. (this will be moved out into a separate model later)

 - Compare results of replacement with current LarSoft.

-#5 Updated by Hans-Joachim Wenzel almost 3 years ago
+#5 Updated by Hans-Joachim Wenzel about 3 years ago

 - % Done changed from 20 to 40